voxeet/comms-sdk-unreal/README.md

 - Unreal Engine 4: `sudo python tccutil.py -e -id com.epicgames.UE4Editor --microphone --camera`
 - Unreal Engine 5: `sudo python tccutil.py -e -id com.epicgames.UnrealEditor --microphone --camera`

-Please be aware that this tool is not endorsed by Dolby in any way and may be dangerous as it needs root permissions to access sensitive system files and requires you to grant full disk access to the terminal.
-If you do not wish to use it, you will need to find another way to provide the required permissions to the Unreal Editor, otherwise, you will need to package the game to use the plugin and you will be unable to test it in the Editor.
-In order to package games using the plugin with the data required to request the necessary permissions, you will also need to add these lines:
+The mentioned permissions manager is not endorsed by Dolby in any way and may be dangerous as it needs root permissions to access sensitive system files and requires you to grant full disk access to the terminal.
+If you do not wish to use it, you need to find another way to provide the required permissions to the Unreal Editor.
+Otherwise, you need to package the game to use the plugin and cannot test it in the editor.
+In order to package games using the plugin with the data required to request the necessary permissions, you need to add the following lines to your game's `Info.plist` file, or, if you want to automatically add these lines to all your packaged games, to the `{UnrealEngineRoot}/Engine/Source/Runtime/Launch/Resources/Mac/Info.plist` file:
 ```
 <key>NSMicrophoneUsageDescription</key>
 <string>Dolby.io Virtual World</string>
 <key>NSCameraUsageDescription</key>
 <string>Dolby.io Virtual World</string>
 ```
-in your game's Info.plist or, if you want to automatically add these lines in all packaged games, in {UnrealEngineRoot}/Engine/Source/Runtime/Launch/Resources/Mac/Info.plist.
-The latter solution is recommended if it does not conflict with your setup because the Info.plist file is overwritten each time the game is packaged.
+We recommend the latter solution if it does not conflict with your setup because the editor overwrites the `Info.plist` file each time the game is packaged.

 ### Use the plugin